DataDog/documentation/content/en/security/cloud_security_management/setup/_index.md

 ## Deploy the Agent for additional coverage

-For broader coverage and additional functionalities, deploy the Agent to your **X, Y, and Z**.
+For broader coverage and additional functionalities, deploy the Datadog Agent to your hosts.
 The following table outlines the improvements offered by Agent-based deployments.
+For more information, se [Setting up Cloud Security Management on the Agent][3].

 | Feature                          | CSM Pro Agentless | CSM Pro Agentless + Agent          |
 |----------------------------------|-------------------|------------------------------------|